Check out what our students have to say about Carmenta Latin Tutoring:

 "My name is Charles Telfer and I have been a student of Andrew Kuhry-Haeuser for nearly two years at this point.
 I am an assistant professor of biblical languages and teach at a graduate level theological institution.
 I am finishing up a Ph.D. that requires a large amount of reading in Latin.
 I have been very pleased with how the instructor has helped me grow in my confidence with the basic elements of Latin (morphology) and to develop a sense of how the grammar works (syntax)...

 "I very much appreciate the excellent pronunciation the instructor uses, and have profited from written as well as spoken conversations that we and other students have engaged in.
 We have used Latin to talk about a broad variety of topics, which has not only been stimulating linguistically but downright fun.
 I have also appreciated his private tutoring on advanced texts beyond the basic work in Wheelock, the leading textbook for Latin in the country.
 I would recommend Carmenta and Andrew Kuhry-Haeuser's instruction to students with a wide variety of learning goals and needs."

 Assistant Professor of Biblical Languages

 "Though I have been classified as a ‘gifted student’ much of my life, I have always struggled learning languages.
-After considerable, yet half-hearted, attempts at learning languages in which I had no particular interest, be it Spanish or Chinese, but that others told me would be useful, I concluded that, with my interest in the field of science, an education in Classical Latin would not only be useful, but also interesting.
+After considerable, yet half-hearted, attempts at learning languages in which I had no particular interest but others told me would be useful, I concluded that, with my interest in the field of science, an education in Classical Latin would not only be useful, but also interesting.
 Carmenta has proved me correct.
 Be it due to its careful, patient teachers, or the comprehensive textbook combined with a well-thought-out curriculum, I’m glad I chose Carmenta!"

 Reno, NV, USA